Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 - For each _li_ get the containing anchor, check if the _href_ points at _where-am-i.html_
     - update the _li_ if it matches

-##### Notes
+#### Notes

 * We are using in-line code for simplicity of instruction
 * One approach to the solution is [where-am-i.html](where-am-i.html)

-[5]: https://en.wikipedia.org/wiki/Inline_expansion "In-line is not a 'best practice' particularlly in more complicated websites and applications."
+[5]: https://en.wikipedia.org/wiki/Inline_expansion "In-line is not necessarily a 'best practice' particularlly in more complicated websites and applications."

 ## Action